-Once dry, each sheet is placed in between stainless steel calendaring plates to be smoothened.
+Once dry, each sheet is placed in between stainless steel plates to be smoothened through the calendaring machine.

-Dry, smooth, then cut, the paper is ready for one of many possiblities – marbling, screen printing, product manufacture, or sold as is.
+Dry, smooth, then cut, the paper is ready for one of many possiblities – marbling, screen printing, packaging, stationery, or sold as is.

 Natural, handmade, and filled with the consciousness of the Sri Aurobindo Ashram, our paper is distributed worldwide.
 It has been the feature of museums, hotels, corporates, weddings, art, universities, and archival preservation.